Which Figures? Part 3b: True 15mm/Epic Compatibility - Horses

 I think that the Peter Pig and Steel Fist figures work together quite well, horses are more or less comparable in height, and the riders are an acceptable mix.
 I don't think that they would work quite so well in a mixed SF/PP unit - not because of the horses or riders, but because of the very noticeable difference in swords.

-I did contemplate remounting my Matchlock cavalry upon Peter Pig horses, but unfortunately I'd forgotten than Matchlock riders have their saddlery attached.
+I did contemplate remounting my Matchlock cavalry upon Peter Pig horses, but unfortunately I'd forgotten that Matchlock riders have their saddlery attached.
 I wish I'd remembered before I painted the new horses up.
 They are now going to be remounted upon Matchlock's great horse walking.

 Naismith and Matchlock riders are just about acceptable on the same gaming table with Peter Pig and Steel Fist riders, but I don't think that I'll be buying anymore of either brand.